 - Entertainment and Media

 Some movies have the theme of the main character being involved in a game.
 The whole movie is them playing or navigating through the game.
-Here are some movies that fall into that category.
+Here are the top ten movies that fall into that category.

 Leon (Alan Solomon), a genius, summons five college students to his apartment and challenges them to participate in his latest game creation: The Great All-Nighter.
 He tells them about his game and instructs them to form teams.
 At first, the leaders refuse to play.
 However, rivalries between them lead all five to change their minds by the game's start time.